-At Quarry Lane, we believe that skills for reading, writing, communicating, and listening are essential for success in all other areas of learning.
-The Lower School language arts program is designed to maximize each child’s potential to cultivate articulate communicators and thoughtful, independent readers and writers.
+At Quarry Lane, we believe that skills for reading, writing, communicating, and listening are the foundations for success in all other areas of learning.
+The Lower School English language arts program is designed to maximize each child’s potential to cultivate articulate communicators and thoughtful, independent readers and writers.
 This strong foundation creates a seamless transition into the Upper School curriculum.

-Our goal is to develop lifelong readers who are able to demonstrate a proficiency in the interpretation and analysis of a wide variety of texts, authors and genres.
-Through these skills, we believe our students can better interpret the world around them while crafting their own unique voice as communicators.
+Our goal is to develop lifelong readers who are able to demonstrate a proficiency in the interpretation and analysis of a wide variety of texts, authors, and genres.
+Through these skills, we believe our students can better interpret the world around them, while crafting their own unique voice as communicators.

 At Quarry Lane, the goal of our mathematics department is to develop confident problem solvers that have a solid understanding of mathematical concepts.
 We accomplish this by teaching and supporting our students to think creatively and independently as they discover and explore mathematics, while ensuring our students’ mastery of each concept.

 By fifth grade, our students are prepared to walk away with a strong foundation for Pre-Algebra and Algebra, allowing them to excel and pursue higher mathematics courses in the Upper School.

 The social studies curriculum at Quarry Lane provides our students with a historical and current perspective about their local community, state, country, and other countries and cultures throughout the world.
 Our program strives to connect our students to the world around them and encourages them to be active and responsible global citizens.

-Studies begin with a focus on communities, families and cultures from around the world, expanding our students' global view.
+Studies begin with a focus on communities, families, and cultures from around the world, expanding our students' global view.
 In grade four, students focus their studies on the state of California, learning about the state's rich history, Native American culture, geography, government, and regions.
 Students in fifth grade explore the history and origins of the United States, from the native peoples of North America to the colonization of the thirteen colonies through the American Revolution.

 Through both group and independent projects, students are challenged to use critical thinking skills to solve problems - building and learning both technical and interpersonal skills.

-- Hard skills: simple circuits and principles of electricity, structural engineering, mechanical engineering and simple machines, sensors and interactive electronics, electromagnetism, motors and speakers, and material sciences
+- Hard skills: simple circuits and principles of electricity, structural engineering, mechanical engineering and simple machines, sensors and interactive electronics, electromagnetism, motors and speakers, material sciences

 We believe in the important role that art plays in the development of the mind and in training the mind to think creatively.
-Our comprehensive arts curriculum provides our students with the opportunity to develop their creative expression and learn how to express themselves through a variety of visual mediums.
+Our comprehensive arts curriculum provides our students with the opportunity to develop their creative expression and learn how to express themselves through a variety of visual mediums, such as painting, sculpture, and collage.

-Beginning in Jr. Kindergarten, students learn the basic principles and elements of design and begin building an artistic foundation through mediums, such as painting, sculpture and collage.
-In third through fifth grades, students begin to build upon their artistic foundation by applying real-world concepts as they begin projects in graphic design, industrial design, architectural design, and more.
+Beginning in Jr. Kindergarten, students learn the basic principles and elements of design and begin building an artistic foundation through mediums.
+In third through fifth grades, students build upon their artistic foundation by applying real-world concepts as they explore projects in graphic design, industrial design, architectural design, and more.